 - Sudden weight loss.
 This can be a warning sign of emotional or physical abuse, as well as neglect, which can cause malnourishment.

 - Bruises and other injuries.
 Watch out for unexplained bruises and ask about any injuries you notice – pay attention if your loved one refuses to talk about what happened.

 - Fear regarding the facility.
 If your loved one seems frightened when talking about the adult daycare or on the way to it, this is a major red flag.

 If you suspect abuse is occurring, immediately stop taking your loved one to that adult daycare facility.
 You should contact Texas Adult Protective Services immediately and report your suspicions – if you can, including documentation of bruises or other signs of potential abuse.
 It can also be worthwhile to involve Dallas police, depending on your suspicions and evidence you have.

-Then, call the Dallas nursing home abuse attorneys at Crowe Arnold & Majors, LLP at (214) 231-0544 to talk about additional steps you can take, including a civil lawsuit to hold the perpetrators liable for their actions.
+Then, call the Dallas personal injury lawyers at Crowe Arnold & Majors, LLP at (214) 231-0544 to talk about additional steps you can take, including a civil lawsuit to hold the perpetrators liable for their actions.
 Your consultation is free.